FYSS5120 Efficient Numerical Programming

 Fortunately, it's very hard to upset a computer.

-This course covers only programming numerics.
+This course covers only programming from the point of view of numerics.

 The attribute "efficient" was added for sales purposes by someone else.
 People used to